awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-general.md

 # General Troubleshooting<a name="troubleshooting-general"></a>

-The following are possible general issues you might have while using Amazon AppStream 2\.0\.
+The following are general issues that might occur when you use Amazon AppStream 2\.0\.

 **Topics**
 + [SAML federation is not working\.
 The user is not authorized to view AppStream 2\.0 applications\.](#troubleshooting-13)